Lynk SQL

 CTEs (`WITH ...
 AS`) and subqueries are supported.
 Two situations make them useful:

-1. **Applying a `METRIC()` to a filtered subset** that the metric definition itself doesn't capture (e.g., the same metric over two distinct time windows in one query).
+1. **Applying a `metric()` to a filtered subset** the metric definition itself doesn't capture (e.g., the same metric over two distinct time windows in one query).

-2. **Aggregating from an entity other than the `FROM` entity** — `METRIC()` resolves against the main entity, so reach a different entity by isolating it in a CTE or subquery and exposing the aggregated value to the outer query.
+2. **Aggregating from an entity other than the one you're selecting** — isolate that entity in a CTE, aggregate there, and expose the value to the outer query.

 ```sql